d1egoprog/Text2KG/README.md

 To run the entire system, perform the following steps:

-1. Download and excecute the docker compose file
+1. Download the repository and excecute the docker compose file

 ```
 git clone https://github.com/d1egoprog/Text2KG.git